Project-Bradnails/Bradnails/README.md

 ![](header.png?raw=true)
 ## HOLIDAY UPDATE
 - Tomorrow sometime during Christmas, we will be dropping a huge holiday update!
 Look forward to new games, the addition of some super hero movies, specifically movies that star a character that is in No Way Home!
 Christmas movies, christmas specials as well!
+And once again, Happy Holidays!

 ## Info
 ### **It's not our fault if you do stupid shit.
 Be careful.**